jaeho3690/HuffmanEncoding-With-Optimization/readme.md

 4. We encode these words along with the ordinary Huffman Encoding scheme.
 5. We read the txt file word by word, and if the word is in the top_N_dictionary, we encode the whole word.
 If not, we encode as we would in an ordinary Huffman Encoding.

-Somethings to note is that the optimal value of "N" would differ by txt files.
+Some things to note is that the optimal value of "N" would differ by txt files.
 A bigger number of N does not guarantee the performance of the optimization.
 However, I have noticed that txt files that are longer usually need an N that is bigger than 200.
 Increasing this number may result in increased memory usage, so we must be careful of the tradeoff.
 In my implementation, I have chosen the N =200 for file size above 100kb, and N=50 otherwise.

 # File Structure
 The file structure is as below